WHAT IS CLINICAL ANALYTICS?

 - Complete cost-structure understanding

-Clinical analytics may sound like a fancy term reserved only for IT and management personnel, but, at the core of this technology is the basic fact that the huge amount of data being collected every day about millions of patients can be used as an effective tool to fix, transform and reform the broken healthcare system.
+Clinical analytics may sound like a fancy term reserved only for IT and management personnel, but, at the core of clinical analytics technology is the basic fact that the huge amount of data being collected every day about millions of patients can be used as an effective tool to fix, transform and reform the broken healthcare system.
+This data is called big data and more and bigger data is being created and stored every minute.
+Technology advancement means more data is being created and it also means there are more ways and tools that can be used to interpret, dissect and use this data for better use.